 Born and raised in Paris, Jessica has always strived to expand her horizon and embrace new opportunities.
 She first moved to London in 2005 after graduating with an MSc in Management, Business and Marketing, and started to develop her passion for international marketing and the fast-evolving digital world.
 She then spent a few years working in Paris and Sydney in various marketing and digital roles, before moving back to London three years ago.
 Her 15-year experience has spanned across a variety of industries and has been intrinsically global, involving multiple projects with a global scope, and the management of remote multi-cultural marketing teams – which she invariably thoroughly enjoys.
 Always up for a new challenge, Jessica joined the Tech company Imagen (video management platform) a year ago as a Head of Growth, and was tasked to create, develop and lead a high-performing Demand Generation team.
 She is passionate about technology and data, in particular how new technologies drive change within the industry, and how data yields invaluable insight on consumer behaviour.
 She is very eager to make an impact and contribute to Imagen’s growth and success.
 Jessica has a thirst for knowledge and is a keen traveller, feeling truly connected to the world when she can meet people and experience new cultures first hand.
 She is very grateful for the opportunity to be part of the Rise mentoring programme and is looking forward to meeting her mentor, the other mentees, and start this exciting journey.

-Born and raised in the USA, Kelly Taylor moved to the UK at 25 years old, having worked in the TV news industry since university.
+Kelly Taylor is a Technical Supervisor at Sky.
+Born and raised in the USA, Kelly moved to the UK at 25 years old, having worked in the TV news industry since university.
 After a 6 month search, Kelly found work in shopping and gaming television before moving to post production.
 The excitement of live television eventually brought Kelly back into the gallery as a freelancer before taking a contract at the BBC, where she is currently employed as multi skilled technical operator in various London news studios.
 Kelly has worked a variety of roles including Sound Operator, EVS Operator, Technical Coordinator and Video Editor.
 In her spare time, Kelly is the president of the UK fan club for an NFL American football team.

 Lauren has been part of the marketing team at Ross Video for just over one year and looks after the company’s partners and customers in the EMEA region.
 Ross powers video productions for billions of global viewers daily with the industry’s widest range of high impact, high efficiency production solutions.
 Alongside her role at Ross Video, Lauren is further developing her marketing knowledge by studying for a Chartered Institute of Marketing (CIM) Diploma at Oxford College of Marketing.
 Lauren graduated from Cardiff University in 2015 with a BA (Hons) in History and then subsequently spent 5 months travelling around Asia, Oceania and America.
 She also spent a month in Borneo helping local communities to build wells and houses, and taught English to the local children.
 Upon her return, she worked as a Marketing Executive with an education company, where she ran the company’s marketing strategy.
 Lauren loves travel and is also an avid netball player, playing C for a local Reading team in the regional league.
 Lauren is delighted to be part of the Rise Mentor Programme and is looking forward to meeting and working with successful and ambitious women within the industry.